 Triangular- & Quadrilateral-Shaped Lots

 Yet the oddball roads and lots with all their nutty angles are also the community’s strength.
-Inconceivable mergers and sharp turns may wrap their tentacles around drivers and pedestrians unfamiliar with them, hijacking all sense of direction and getting them lost.
+Inconceivable mergings and sharp turns may wrap their tentacles around drivers and pedestrians unfamiliar with them, hijacking all sense of direction and getting them lost.
 But for Gladstonians, their kooky roads provide a ready-made protective structure that slows life down, giving the neighborhood a small town feel.
-For it’s just when people occupy the space around them that they can interact more intimately with it.
-With time, they notice the unexpected beauty of outlandish-shaped lots that amplify cottage gardens and dictate architectural uniqueness.
-And there is a certain mystery of exploring what’s around every corner, like how a neighborhood park jumps out unexpectedly with a pickup game of soccer or a doe ambles by with her fawn from an protected bend of the road into the nearby woods.
+For it’s just when people occupy the space around them in real time that they can interact more intimately with it.
+Perhaps it’s because outlandish-shaped lots dictate architectural uniqueness.
+Or maybe it’s because they amplify cottage gardens, fostering unexpected beauty within.
+There is just a certain mystery of exploring what’s around every corner, like how a neighborhood park jumps out unexpectedly with a pickup game of soccer or a doe ambles by with her fawn from an protected bend of the road before bounding back into the nearby woods.

 Back of a house in Gladstone Park on a triangular corner lot where a diagonal street crosses a gridded parallel street.
 The house faces the road squarely, leaving the backyard to expand from an acute angle at the far left where there is little property depth.
 However, as the triangle grows longer back on the alley, there is ample room for bountiful and beautiful vegetable and flower gardens.
 Photo by Mina.